There are so many great things to do in Oaxaca.

 4. Museum of Oaxacan Culture

-This museum is attached to the Templo de Santo Domingo and gives you some of the best views out over the Ethno Botanical Gardens.
+This museum is attached to the Templo de Santo Domingo and gives you some of the best views over the Ethno Botanical Gardens.

 5. Hierve el Agua